amoxley-dev/sidcord/README.md

 # Welcome to Sidcord!

+## IMPORTANT: Site no longer live
-[Sidcord](https://sidcord-1.herokuapp.com/#/) is a Discord clone where users can create servers and live chat with others.
+Sidcord is a Discord clone where users can create servers and live chat with others.

 ## Technologies Used
 * Ruby on Rails for the backend